 It’s time to save some money.
 Saving time is directly related to the savings in money.
-The initial cost of setting up an EDI system will be more than that of paper, but it will save you money in the long term.
+The initial cost of setting up an Interchange of electronic data exchange system will be more than that of paper, but it will save you money in the long term.
 In the long run, the overall cost of moving business papers on paper will be between $10 and $15 for each transaction.
 If the procedure has to be redone for any reason (for example, if an invoice is misplaced), it could cost around $45.
-However, the average EDI transaction costs around $2.
+However, the average transaction costs around $2.

 Lower inventories as well as better plan.

 Businesses do not need to maintain a safety stock to cover the time required for the process of processing orders.
 Any changes to the schedule can be announced immediately.
 When an Advance Ship notice (EDI 856) transaction is received, MRP (Material Requirements Planning) can be able to take into account the status of a shipment.

 Since the interchange of electronic data establishes standards for the content of data, consistent naming standards, as well as field size, have developed.
 This consistency results in more clear communication and less confusion.

 More efficient business processes.